CarlRaymond/jquery.cardswipe/README.md

 Immediately following the `%B` is a 13-16 digit number.
 On a credit card, this would be the cardholder account number.
 (Each credit card issuer reserves a different range of leading digits for their account numbers.
 Details for these can be found online.)

-Here, the initial digit 6 indicates that this is a private-use card, and the first six digits (including the 6) indicate the card issuer (the business or school).
+Here, the initial digit 6 indicates that this is a private-use card, and the first six digits (including the 6) indicate the card issuer (the business or institution).
 The subsequent digits may be all zeroes or not; that's up to the issuer.
 The next field (between the first and second `^`) encodes the last name and first name, separated with a slash, and right-padded with spaces.
 The third field is an employee or student ID number, here left padded with zeroes.
 The final `?` indicates the end of the first line on the